, ,

-Whether it’s unleashing your entrepreneurial spirit or the effects of the cost of living crisis, more and more people are looking to earn additional income in the form of a side hustle.
+Whether it’s unleashing your entrepreneurial spirit or the rising cost of living, more and more people are looking to earn additional income in the form of a side hustle.

-Some people have a passion they want to share with the world while others are more tactical – jumping in on a trending industry in order to make a profit.
-And with 40 per cent of businesses starting out as a side hustle, there’s no denying their potential as a moneymaker (SME Insights Report 2023).
+Some people have a passion they want to share with the world while others are more tactical – jumping on a trending industry in order to make a profit.
+And with 40 per cent of businesses starting out as a side hustle, there’s no denying their potential as a moneymaker.
+But how can you make a profit quickly?

-Whatever your reasoning, keep reading to learn eight of the most popular side hustles we saw last year, which could continue well into 2024.
+Whatever your reasoning for starting a side hustle, keep reading to see what our data revealed as the eight most popular side hustles of last year, which could continue well into the future.

 Side hustle trend